Prison Legal News:

 In its 2005 session, the Georgia Legislature awarded Clarence Harrison $1 million for loss of liberty, personal injury, lost wages, injury to reputation, emotional distress, and other damages as a result of his nearly 18 years of incarceration and expenses and trying to prove his innocence.

-Jeremiah Bratsch, 21, suffered stabbing pains in his lower right abdomen for four days while at the jail ...
+Jeremiah Bratsch, 21, suffered stabbing pains in his lower right abdomen for four days while at the jail in July ...

 On August 25, 2005, the U.S. District Court for the District of Minnesota approved a $225,000 settlement to a Minnesota prisoner whose appendicitis went untreated at the Douglas County Jail.